 A budget is always part of our being accountable when it comes to our finances.
+Especially this time of pandemic when everything seems so shaky, all the more that we need to manage our finances properly.
 My husband and I will lay it out prior to every month so we can tell our money where exactly it has to go and not the other way around.

 Know well the condition of your flocks, and give attention to your herds…– Proverbs 27:23

 The Zero-Based Budget